NEW: Opposition leader Alexei Navalny thanks his supporters as he is freed pending appeal

-Navalny was detained overnight Thursday after a court in Kirov city found him guilty of misappropriating about $500,000 in a lumber deal when he was an adviser to the region’s governor.
-He was released Friday.
+Navalny was released one day after a court in the city of Kirov found him guilty of misappropriating about $500,000 in a lumber deal when he was an adviser to the Kirov region’s governor.

 ‘A parody of a prosecution’